 CONTENTS

 Background

 Introduction

 Existing situation

 Parliament's starting position

 Council starting position

 Proposal

 Preparation of the proposal

 The changes the proposal would bring

 Views

 Advisory committees

 National parliaments

 Stakeholders' views

 Legislative process

 References

-EP supporting analysis Other sources
+EP supporting analysis

-13 September 2018 Second edition

-The 'EU Legislation in Progress' briefings are updated at key stages throughout the legislative procedure.
-Please note this document has been designed for on-line viewing.
+Other sources

+2 April 2019

+Third edition

+The 'EU Legislation

+in Progress' briefings

+are updated at key

+stages throughout the

+legislative procedure.

+Please note this

+document has been

+designed for on-line

+viewing.

 A new directive on worklife balance

 Despite significant progress for some social groups in the area of work-life balance, there has been a general trend of decline since 2011, and progress amongst Member States has been uneven.
 This proposed directive (complemented with non-legislative measures) should lead to the repeal of the existing Framework Agreement on Parental Leave, made binding by Council Directive 2010/18/EU (the Parental Leave Directive).
 The new directive contains proposals for paternity, parental and carers' leave.
 Stakeholders have been divided over the level of ambition of the proposed measures.
-Both EU advisory committees have issued opinions and some national parliaments have expressed their reasoned and other opinions.
-The Council of the EU agreed a general approach in June 2018.
-During the September plenary session, the European Parliament confirmed the mandate for negotiations adopted by the Employment and Social Affairs Committee (EMPL), and trilogue negotiations have now started.

-Proposal for a directive of the European Parliament and of the Council on work-life balance for parents and carers and repealing Council Directive 2010/18/EU

-COM(2017) 253 , 26.4.2017, 2017/0085(COD), Ordinary legislative procedure (COD) (Parliament and Council on equal footing - formerly 'co-decision')

-Committee responsible: Employment and Social Affairs (EMPL)

-Rapporteur: David Casa (EPP, Malta)

-Shadow rapporteurs: Maria Arena (S&D, Belgium); Jana Žitňanská (ECR, Slovakia); Renate Weber (ALDE, Romania); Tania González Peňas (GUE/ NGL, Spain); Tatjana Ždanoka (Greens/EFA, Latvia); Laura Agea (EFDD, Italy); Joëlle Mélin (ENF, France)

-Next steps expected: Trilogue negotiations
+Trilogue negotiations started in September 2018, and a provisional agreement among the three institutions was reached after the sixth trilogue meeting, in January 2019.
+The provisional agreement is less ambitious than the original Commission proposal and the Parliament's position, which had, in some ways, gone further than the Commission.
+The text was approved by the Parliament's Employment and Social Affairs Committee in February 2019, and now needs to be adopted in plenary.
+Proposal for a directive of the European Parliament and of the Council on work-life balance for parents and carers and repealing Council Directive 2010/18/EU COM(2017) 253, 26.4.2017, 2017/0085(COD), Ordinary legislative procedure (COD) (Parliament and Council on equal footing - formerly 'co-decision') · · · · · · · · · · · · · · · · · · · Committee responsible: Employment and Social Affairs (EMPL) Rapporteur: David Casa (EPP, Malta) Shadow rapporteurs: Maria Arena (S&D, Belgium); Jana Žitňanská (ECR, Slovakia); Renate Weber (ALDE, Romania); Tania González Peňas (GUE/ NGL, Spain); Miroslavs Mitrofanovs (Greens/EFA, Latvia); Laura Agea (EFDD, Italy); Joëlle Mélin (ENF, France) Next steps expected: First-reading vote in plenary